Tejesh-Sri-Abhay-Chinnam/DE_modules/README.md

 ___
-## Structure of this repo:
+## Structure of the repo:
-The structure of this repo is mentioned below using an tree-structure with a berif idea about the folder:
+The structure of this repo is shown below using an tree-structure with a berif idea about the files & folders:

     DE_modules/
     ├── .gitattributes